evnik/XcodeRN/Xcode12.5Beta3.md

 #### Known Issues

+*   When running a simulated device from a host app (such as Simulator, Xcode, or a CI server) running under Rosetta translation, spawning a new process in the simulated device fails with an “invalid device state” error.
+(71913373)

+    **Workaround**: Launch Simulator or Xcode natively.

+*   Siri may not respond to voice input on simulated devices.
+(74158392, 74297245)

+*   Siri isn’t on by default in simulated iOS and iPadOS devices.
+(74261033)

+    **Workaround**: Use the Settings app to enable Siri.

+*   Siri isn’t available in simulated tvOS devices.
+(74261184)

 *   You can’t log into iCloud on a simulated device running iOS 14.5, iPadOS 14.5, tvOS 14.5, or watchOS 7.4.
 (74295005)

 ### Swift

+#### Resolved Issues

+*   Fixed an issue where code signing of binary targets might fail with a “bundle format unrecognized, invalid, or unsuitable” error.
+(74570259) (FB9014663)

 #### Known Issues